 So, if you need your company’s advertising and reputation to get in front of prospects, you might want to stay put.
 However, if you are getting referrals and leads independent of your carrier or agency, you will very likely do much better working with us.

 Every carrier is proud of their products, and will generally hold themselves out as the standard by which everyone else should be measured.
 Even Progressive has started to emphasize coverage and not just price in their commercials.
 We work with a lot and compete with a lot of carriers.
 I don’t know everything about insurance, but I know that most carriers have fine products and take good care of their customers.
-Being independent does give you more products and coverage options available, so it is easier to find the right place for a unique customer.
+Being independent does give you more products and coverage options, so it is easier to find the right place for a unique customer.

 Independents won’t always have the best rates, but we have yet to have an agent tell us their closing ratio went down once they started working with us.
 My brother likes to say that with Firefly, more often than not, price is not an obstacle to people choosing to work with you.